 The Chemical and Biomolecular Engineering Department offers a Doctor of Philosophy degree, in which students perform cutting edge research in advanced engineering topics.
 Graduate students pursuing PhD studies are supported as research or teaching assistants.
-The PhD degree culminates in a public defense of a written dissertation based on the original research performed by the student.
+The PhD degree culminates in an open defense of a written dissertation based on the original research performed by the student.

 A master’s degree is not a prerequisite to the beginning of study for the Doctor of Philosophy degree.
 Completing the Ph.D. requirements normally requires five years of full-time study beyond the B.S. degree.

 The Ph.D. degree requires a student to reach a critical understanding of the basic scientific and engineering principles underlying their field of interest.
 In addition, the student must demonstrate the ability to conduct independently an intensive research project and document their results in the form of refereed publications, presentations, and a final thesis dissertation.
 Specifically, candidates for the Ph.D. degree must:

 - Complete a minimum of 48 credit hours of approved course work;

 - Present an acceptable dissertation prospectus to a dissertation committee;